samnaden/umn_data_science/README.md

 # UMN Data Science

-This repo contains problems and solutions from classes I've taken as an M.S. in data science student.
+This repo contains discussions, problems, and solutions from classes I've taken as an M.S. in data science student.
 Check out the [program info].
 Below are the courses I have taken so far.
 - Intro to Machine Learning
 - Introduction to Parallel Computing: Architectures, Algorithms, and Programming
 - Big Data Engineering and Analytics